fox-it/dissect-docs/docs/source/acquire.rst

 .. note::

-    For a complete overview of all options see :doc:`here <tools/acquire>`.
+    For a complete overview of the basic profiles see :doc:`here <tools/acquire>`.